AMERICAN CHEMICAL SOCIETY DIVERSITY, EQUALITY, INCLUSION AND RESPECT CORE VALUE STATEMENT

 In this February 17, 2021 ASCPP episode, Robert Coller of Enersys tells us all about battery chemistry and technology and shows us how to build simple batteries from things we have around the house.
 Charge up!

-ACS SEED has announced its 2023 program.
+ACS SEED has announced its 2025 program.
 Project Proposals may be submitted for In-Person and Virtual work.
-Here are examples of last year's funded projects.
+Here are examples of previous funded projects.

 Lorena Tribe, PSU/Berks (virtual computational project):